While authorities may have been lenient in the first year of GDPR's introduction, organizations should now expect tougher penalties.

 3. Acknowledge it

-If the breach is deemed to result in a high risk to the rights and freedoms of individuals, those directly affected must be informed as soon as possible, so they can take their own steps to mitigate the effects of the release of their personal data.
+If the breach is deemed to result in a high risk to individuals' rights and freedoms, those directly affected must be informed as soon as possible, so they can take their own steps to mitigate the effects of the release of their personal data.
 According to the Information Commissioner's Office (ICO), 'high risk' means the threshold for informing affected individuals is higher than for notifying the authorities.

 4. Explain it